 Diet has its place in effective treatment.
 Even so the Dries cancer diet is designed as a supplement to your treatment, even though it starts from the very beginnings showing the role that evolution plays in the relationship between food and body.

-The later Paleo diets claim to be foods that would have been abailable to cavemen and therefore it assumes that foods that were not available to them must be non-desirable to the human body.
+The later Paleo diets claim to be foods that would have been available to cavemen thereby assuming that foods that were not available to them must be non-beneficial.
 This is a one-sided approach in that a body that has evolved to digest pumpkin seeds should also have no problem with tomato seeds.

 Now we take a step further.
 The form of light has been proved to be as both a particle and a wave.
 Its study has moved from electromagnetics into quantum mechanics.
 We see either a particle or a wave, not both at the same time.
 Einstein believed that light is a particle known as a photon, and the flow of photons is a wave.